 In this post, we’re largely talking about some of the best cart abandonment emails to win your customers back.

 But before we delve in any further, it’s important to understand what cart abandonment actually is.

 What Is Cart Abandonment?

-One of the biggest challenges that most eCommerce businesses tend to face even today, cart abandonment refers to a visitor adding products to a virtual cart and then leaving the site without completing a purchase.
+Cart abandonment refers to a visitor adding products to a virtual cart and then leaving the site without completing a purchase.
+It’s one of the biggest challenges that most eCommerce businesses tend to face even today.